tracylau/digitalpalidictionary.github.io/src/features.md

 ## DPD recognises 1.1 million unique inflected forms of Pāḷi words

-When you selct on a word in a Pāḷi text and press the hotkey, DPD automatically recognises all the headwords to which that inflected form belongs.
+When you select on a word in a Pāḷi text and press the hotkey, DPD automatically recognizes all the headwords to which that inflected form belongs.
 For example, clicking on _takkarassa_ will automatically open _takkara_.

 ![inflected forms](pics/features/inflected%20forms.png)